Bone Lake (2024) review: A slow burn thriller with a splatter finale

 Welcome to Knockout Horror.
-It’s November and I imagine a lot of you are really starting to feel that quintessential autumn chill in the air.
-Hell, some of you might even be sick of it already.
-Well, for you guys, we have a movie today that features a lakeside mansion, lots of sunshine, and a manipulative, sex-obsessed couple who are about to make another couple’s getaway just that little bit more interesting.
+We have a movie today that features a lakeside mansion, lots of sunshine, and a manipulative, sex-obsessed couple who are about to make another couple’s getaway just that little bit more interesting.
 We are reviewing Bone Lake (2024).

 I wasn’t necessarily excited for this one